pnp/pnpjs/docs/odata/extensions.md

 ### Global Registration

 Globally registering an extension allows you to inject functionality into every invokable that is instantiated within your application.
-It is important to remember that processing extensions are processed on ALL property access and method invocation operations - so global extensions should be used sparingly.
+It is important to remember that processing extensions happens on ALL property access and method invocation operations - so global extensions should be used sparingly.

 ```TypeScript
 import { extendGlobal } from "@pnp/odata";